-She shares wisdom the ancient breastfeeding and oil massaging for the high-risk babies.
+She shares the ancient wisdom breastfeeding and the oil massaging for the highrisk babies.
 Now this is used even for healthy newborns across cultures.
 A considerable section of this chapter is devoted to mental health and trigunas.
-Parents are advised how to deal with psychological problems of children who had to change their schools and in simple language she provides a brief description of the common childhood disorders, briefly suggesting how such problems can be treated well using psychosocial methods of counseling.
-She also advocates that psychodynamic, humanistic, or behavioral approaches which are useful for the treatment of these developmental disorders.
-Towards the end, she provides some case which quite engaging studies, are meaningful.
-Illustrating counseling sessions with a mother, she advised how to quarantine herself for some time in order to relax and engage other family members in childcare.
-She calls it 'downtime'.
-Cambridge English Dictionary defines this as 'a time when the person can relax', a concept, which was germane to most practices of counseling.
+Parents are advised how to deal with psychological problems of children who had to change their schools an in simple language she provides a brief description of the common childhood disorders, briefly suggesting how such problems can be treated well using psychosocial methods of counseling.
+She also advocates that psychodynamic, humanistic or behavioral approaches which are useful for treatment of these developmental disorders.
+Towards the end, she provides some case studies, which are quite engaging and meaningful.
+Illustrating counseling sessions with a mother, she advised how to quarantine herself for sometime in order to relax and engage other family members in childcare.
+She calls it downtime'.
+Cambridge English Dictionary defines this as a time when the person can relax', a concept, which was germane to the most practices of counseling.
 The author has effectively applied the concept to child rearing.
-Many parents experience child rearing stress as they fail to learn the art of down timing, delegating the task to others in the family, which is an art.
+Many parents experience childrearing stress as they fail to learn the art of down timing, delegating the task to others in the family, which is an art.
 The client not only did it successfully but also narrated how she has shared these tips of child rearing to others.
 This spontaneous generalization is one of the best measures of success of this counseling.